 Honor Code and Plagiarism

-Quizzes and Writing Assignments are expected to be the student’s own work.
-We will make clear before each one, whether it is timed, open/closed book, or involves other restrictions.
+Quizzes and writing assignments are expected to be the student’s own work.
+Faculty will make clear before each one, whether it is timed, open/closed book, or involves other restrictions.

 Glossary entries must clearly indicate sources, when used, using proper citation (if you don’t know, ask!).
 Glossary entries are expected to be the student’s own orginal work.